ProvableHQ/ARCs/arc-0009/README.md

 // Accept any record that has 'owner' and 'value' fields
 // The record can come from any token program function deposit_collateral:
-    input r0 as dynamic.record;        // any record with required fields
+    input r0 as record.dynamic;        // any record with required fields

     // Extract required fields - this enforces the interface
     // If the record lacks these fields, the Merkle proof fails